 For decades now those hoping to spread the word without breaking the bank have turned to sticker marketing.
 Old fashioned it might be, effective it most certainly is.

 At its core, advertising is and always will be about getting a message out to the masses.
-It’s for this reason that car and van decal remain so popular.
+It’s for this reason that magnetic signs for cars and van decal remain so popular.

 Adorning your vehicle with your brand allows you to market as far afield as you wish to drive.
 Seldom has something so simple proven so impactful.